// RadioSonic by SigPro Labs

 Real understanding.

-RadioSonic is a portable, low-cost ESP32-S3 platform for hands-on digital signal processing education, operating in the acoustic domain, no RF license required.
+RadioSonic is a portable, low-cost ESP32-S3 platform for hands-on DSP education: real filters, real audio, and wavelength-consistent SDR demos in the acoustic domain.
+No RF license required.

 ESP32-S3